Udon171/Cyber-Jeff/README.md

 ### Bugs Fixed
 - **Hero Button Margin Issue**: Initially, the hero button ignored margin settings.
 Resolved by applying `display: inline-block` in CSS, avoiding the use of `!important`.

-- **Form Submission Failure**: The contact form failed on GitHub Pages due to lack of server-side support.
-Noted as a limitation, with a recommendation to use a hosting provider with server-side processing.
+- **Form Submission Failure**: The contact form failed on GitHub Pages, HTML changed to `method="GET"` and removed `opener` function, meassge moved and re-named to success in turn this fixed the form issues.

+- **Discover His Capabilities Failure**: On GitHub Pages the first button in the hero lost its hover effect due to limitations of GitHub Pages (link still works fine).

 <div align="center" style="overflow-x:auto; font-size:1.15em;">